HHS/TANF-app/scripts/README.md

 This script installs the docker ecosytem and all of its dependencies if it is not already present.
 This is used by our CircleCI CI/CD pipelines.

 ### Where it's used
+docker-check.sh does not appear to be used in automation.
 </details>

 ## docker-compose-check.sh